14 die when truck collides with hockey team’s bus in Canada

 Garinger said he still didn’t know the fate of one of the players living in his home.

-Garinger said all the team can do now is help the players and their families however they can.
+Garinger said all the team can do now is help the players and their families.

 “We just need to try to support each other as we deal with this incredible loss to our community, to our province, to our hockey world.”